Defining Morality

 Phronesis and Decision-Making

-Teddy Rosevelt said, “knowing what’s right doesn’t mean much unless you do what’s right.”
-It’s true: applying and contributing knowledge is what counts.
-But how often is there a single, obvious “right” action to take?
-Most situations are nuanced, with multiple possible actions that can be justified by values.
+Teddy Roosevelt said, “knowing what’s right doesn’t mean much unless you do what’s right.”
+It’s true: knowledge only really matters when it’s applied.
+But how often is there a single, obvious, “right” action?
+Most situations are nuanced, with multiple reasonable ways forward.
+That’s where discernment comes into play.

-So, the challenge isn’t in somehow automatically knowing or making the decision on behalf of all of humanity about what’s right.
-Phronesis takes understanding situational complexities, balancing various perspectives, and weighing the potential consequences of our decisions.
-Now, weighing consequences is not a permission slip to overthink every possible scenario or attempt to predict the future.
+So the objective isn’t arriving at a unilateral definition of what’s right.
+Phronesis is the ability to understand situational complexity, balance perspectives, and weigh consequences in real time.
+(Note: weighing consequences is not a permission slip to overthink every possible scenario or attempt to predict the future).
 Practical wisdom is pursuing a theory about what’s best, then adapting as new information, perspectives, and circumstances emerge.
-All great insights and discoveries result from this process of reflection, action, and refinement.
+Good decision-making is about reflection, action, and refinement.
+This is how discernment sharpens.
+Not before action, but through it.

 Reflection Matters as Much as the Decision Itself

 Reflection after a decision is just as important as the decision itself.
-To continue on the example above, continuous feedback from your child’s experiences, coupled with your understanding of their evolving needs, will guide you in adjusting your approach if needed.
+To continue on the example above, continuous feedback from your child’s experience, coupled with your understanding of their evolving needs, will guide you in adjusting your approach if needed.
 Is your child developing self-reliance, or are they struggling with the lack of structure?
 Do they feel motivated by the promise of stability, or is there an emerging desire to explore other paths?
 You have the option to change course or to apply what you’re learning to your next decision.
+You don’t have to get it right, you just have to be thoughtful.

-Next, move that self awareness into action with social awareness.
-To do this, reflect on how you decide to speak or act, especially in emotionally charged situations.
+Next, move self awareness into action.
+To do this, notice how you speak or act, especially in emotionally charged situations.
 Do you tend to react quickly, or do you allow time for your emotions to settle?
 Practice pausing before reacting and ask: Is this an appropriate time to speak, or would listening and reflecting first allow me to act more thoughtfully?
+This is how you pair awareness with management.
+This is what supports discernment in practice: your ability to read yourself, others, and the moment accurately.

 “Anyone can become angry—that is easy.
 But to be angry with the right person, to the right degree, at the right time, for the right purpose, and in the right way—that is not easy.” -Aristotle